knrumsey/ASM-BMARS-Examples/README.md

-R scripts for ‘Discovering Active Subpaces for High Dimensional Computer Models’
+Discovering Active Subpaces for High Dimensional Computer Models (Examples and R Code)
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->